 But what was even cooler was how the book laid out full day meals vs just single meals.
 Feeling lazy or overwhelmed?
 Open one page, and do THAT.
 THE END.
 I loved that!

 Plus, I mean, those photos… this is probably the most gorgeous recipe book I’ve ever laid eyes on.
 I will have no issue being a vegetarian with this one!

 So!
 I appear to have a new healthy-foodie hobby that I didn’t intend to have.
 Food preparation has not been a passion of mine for some time, but perhaps through new recipes and finding more food I CAN eat, that may be reactivated.

-All I know is, changing my diet is totally do-able.
+All I know is, changing to a low FODMAP Mediterranean diet is totally do-able.
 And while some of my favourite things are off the food map at least for a spell, it doesn’t mean I have to be deprived.
 It just needs to be different.
 There are so many good replacements out there and it’s flat out up to us to stock it so we grab that instead.

 As an empty-nester, I have the time to make this journey everything it ought to be.
 So now it’s my turn.

 It feels so different putting me first.
 But I suppose that is the gift we are given later in life.

 Right when we appear to need it too, huh?

 Do you have any tips on lowering cholesterol?
 I’d love to hear what works for you!

 Visit more health posts HERE